-- A capital market institution must calculate the capital requirements for concentration risks in the non-trading activities and trading book in accordance with paragraph (b) and (c) of this Article. - b) The excess exposures in the non-trading activities must be comprised of exposures to a single counterparty or group of connected counterparties that attracts the highest risk weight and assigned a risk weight of (1250%). - c) The excess exposures in the trading book must be comprised of the exposures that attracts the highest specific risk capital requirements and treated as follows: - 1) If the excess exposure has existed less than ten days, the concentration risk capital requirement must be (200%) of the specific risk capital requirements that apply to the excess exposure, and the results must be multiplied by 12.5 to arrive at its risk-weighted exposure amount.

-2) If the excess exposure has existed for ten days or longer, the excess exposure must be allocated to the excess exposure bands shown in Column 1 of Table 19 below in ascending order of specific risk capital requirements.
-The concentration risk capital requirement must be calculated as the aggregate sum of the existing specific risk capital requirements within each excess exposure band multiplied by its corresponding factor in Column 2 of Table 19 below, and the results must be multiplied by (12.5) to arrive at its risk-weighted exposure amount.
+- a) A capital market institution must calculate the capital requirements for concentration risks in the non-trading activities and trading book in accordance with Paragraphs (b) and (c) of this Article. - b) The excess exposures in the non-trading activities must be assigned a risk weight of 1250%. - c) The excess exposures in the trading book must be comprised of the exposures that attract the highest specific risk capital requirements and treated as follows: - 1) If the excess exposure has existed for less than ten days, the concentration risk capital requirement must be 200% of the specific risk capital requirements that apply to the excess exposure, and the results must be multiplied by 12.5 to arrive at its risk-weighted exposure amount. - 2) If the excess exposure has existed for ten days or longer, the excess exposure must be allocated to the excess exposure bands shown in Column (1) of Table (20) below in ascending order of specific risk capital requirements.
+The concentration risk capital requirement must be calculated as the aggregate sum of the existing specific risk capital requirements within each excess exposure band multiplied by its corresponding factor in Column (2) of Table (20) below.
+The results must be multiplied by 12.5 to arrive at its risk-weighted exposure amount.

-Table 19

 Excess exposure band Factor

-(exposure as a percentage of tier-1 capital)
+(exposure as a percentage of Tier-1 capital)

 25% to 40% 200%

-$>40\%$ to $\le 60\%$ 300%
+$> 40\%$ to $\le 60\%$ 300%

 $> 60\%$ to $\le 80\%$ 400%

-$> 80\%$ to $\le 100\%$ 500%
+80% to ≤ 100% 500%

 $> 100\%$ to $\le 250\%$ 600%

 Over 250% 900%